 International students at Southwestern Seminary are required to be in compliance with all federal immigration regulations applicable to their visa type (visa status).
-Southwestern Seminary does not admit students who are currently in violation of their statuses with the United States Citizenship and Immigration Services (USCIS), formerly known as the U.S. Immigration and Naturalization Service (INS).
+Southwestern Seminary does not admit students who are currently in violation of their statuses with the United States Citizenship and Immigration Services (USCIS).
 Prospective and returning international students should contact International Student Ministry and Services (ISMS) in order to comply with the proper admissions procedures.
-International students are allowed to enroll only at the Fort Worth and the J. Dalton Havard (Houston) campuses.
+International students are allowed to enroll only at the Fort Worth campus.
 New international students can generally begin only during the Fall or Spring semesters.